 By the way, if you care about the environment, check out the GO FUND ME ACCOUNT below.
 Spread the word on your social network and then come back to the Clawfoot Farm site.
 May you be blessed in the process.

 At this point, Clawfoot Farm may sound like any other Chicken website.
 There's a lot of hype and junk on the internet, so we'd like to help you sort through some of that.

-Last year (2017) I was chosen as our County Farm Bureau member of the year.
+In 2017, I was chosen as our County Farm Bureau member of the year.
 The county is in Rural Northern California at the top of the Sacramento Valley and the Farm Bureau membership is over 1300 strong.
 I must admit, I was not only honored but humbled by the experience.

 Please join your local farm bureau and get involved in protecting an American tradition and wonderful lifestyle.